linz/geostore/USAGE.md

 }
 ```

 Below is an example payload received when subscribed to our SNS Topic.
-The Message field will
+The 'Message' field will
-contain a json string with specific details regarding the Step Function Execution.
+contain a JSON string with specific details regarding the Step Function Execution.

 ```json
 {